sblg/FLUCbio/README.md

 ## Examples

 The example data is based on a postprandial (after meal) variable blood glucose.
+NB!
+The input data has to have time measures as first dimension and measures as second.

 ```python
 >>> import FLUCbio